Aristobulus I: Feast of Tabernacles

 With sudden abdominal pains, Aristobulus's health gradually deteriorated, compelling him to return to his palace during the festival of Sukkot.
 His brother Antigonus eventually returned to Jerusalem to celebrate the festival at the Temple.
 Unfamiliar with ceremonial festivities, Antigonus arrived armed with escorting soldiers.
 According to Kenneth Atkinson, Antigonus had returned from a successful, unspecified military campaign.
 He further states that Josephus did not mention the location of the campaign.
 Atkinson presumes it to be Galilee since Antigonus had fine armour and military decorations procured in the region, as stated in Josephus's Jewish War 1.76.

-In his morbid state, Aristobulus fell prey to the factious influence of his wife, Queen Salome Alexandra, and conspirators.
+According to Josephus, Aristobulus fell prey to the factious influence of his wife and conspirators.
 They had spread rumours about Antigonus attempting to seize the throne once he was seen in armour at the festival.
 Wearing a military uniform was considered unorthodox during the occasion.
 Aristobulus was then informed by "evil men" that his brother was sending soldiers to murder him, and Aristobulus became estranged from Antigonus after hearing this rumour.
 Believing the report, he lowered himself into the fortified citadel Baris, which was besieged and had defensive towers.

 Death of Antigonus and Aristobulus

 The queen, contemplating the possibility of being tortured and killed if Antigonus became king once Aristobulus died from his deteriorating health, deliberately advised Antigonus to enter, armed, into a meeting with his brother.
 However, he had been summoned to address suspicions of conspiracy against his brother's life.
 The queen had bribed the messenger whom Aristobulus had sent to his brother; she altered the original message.
 Instead of having Antigonus arrive at his brother's palace unarmed, she suggested that Antigonus should wear his new body armour, which he had made in Galilee as a presentation upon Aristobulus's request.
 Incensed with suspicion at finding his brother armed, Aristobulus killed him.
 In frantic regret at this rash execution, Aristobulus's health drastically declined until his death shortly thereafter.
-Queen Salome then released Aristobulus's brothers, selecting Alexander Jannaeus as the next king.
+The queen then released Aristobulus's brothers, selecting Alexander Jannaeus as the next king.